FactomProject/FactomDocs/factomDataStructureDetails.md

 2. Number of outputs created -- These are data points which potentially need to be tracked far into the future.
 They are more expensive to handle, and require a larger sacrifice.
 Outputs cost 10 EC per output.
 A purchase of Entry Credits also requires the 10 EC sized fee to be valid.
 3. Number of signatures checked -- These cause expensive computation on all full nodes.
 A fee of 1 EC equivalent must be paid for each signature included.

-A minimal transaction with 2 inputs and 2 outputs spending single sig outputs would cost the equivalent of 23 Entry Credits.
+A minimal transaction buying Entry Credits or sending Factoids to one address from a single sig address would cost the equivalent of 12 Entry Credits.

 #### Coinbase Factoid Transaction